github/codeql-coding-standards/docs/design/guideline_recategorization.md

 - `rule-id` - the recategorized rule identifier.
 - `category` - the category assigned to the rule identified by rule-id

-Note: We specify the recategorization based on the rule-id instead of the query-id.
-This can be revised if feedback requires more fine-grained recategorization.

 For example:

 ```yaml